 Organizations need to be vigilant about the unsecured wireless connections and malware downloaded from unfamiliar sites.
 Organizations need to bolster their defense against such attacks by installing authorized applications on devices, use of secure wireless connections, and performing regular cloud security scans.
 The organization should encourage employees to report anything suspicious because a false alarm is still better than a neglected enterprise security breach.

 Cloud Security Is A Shared Responsibility

-Organizations need to implement the right data security solutions, It is a shared responsibility stay up-to-date with software, monitor for cloud security breaches and properly train their employees if they are to keep themselves secure.
+Organizations need to implement the right data security solutions.
+It is a shared responsibility to stay up-to-date with software, monitor for cloud security breaches, and adequately train their employees if they are to keep themselves secure.
 But the onus also lies on the employees to do their part in securing data.
-The employees can indeed become the strongest links in your defense against cyber threats when they understand and put in their efforts to follow a culture of enterprise security and vigilance in the organization.
+The employees can indeed become the most reliable links in your defense against cyber threats when they understand and put in their efforts to follow a culture of enterprise security and vigilance in the organization.